 Explore Your Family Tree

 Starting a family tree can give you a wonderful insight about your history and how your Celtic ancestors lived.
+You can also start by researching your family crest.
 The first step should be having a chat with your immediate family about what they remember and any stories (or even rumors) they know about where they came from.
 You may be surprised what you find out!
 You can create an online family tree, using websites like Ancestry of FamilySearch.
 They can offer access to census information, as well as documents like birth certificates and marriage certificates.
 You may even find other people online searching for their Celtic family that is linked to yours.

 Our history is what makes us unique and special.
 If you family is from a Celtic country, it’s important to embrace this unique heritage and enjoy learning about the Celtic traditions of the past.